HuaweiSwitch/CloudEngine-Ansible/docs/ce_module_docs.md

 ## ce_vxlan_gateway
-Manages Gateway for the VXLAN Network
+Manages gateway for the VXLAN Network

   * Synopsis
   * Options
   * Examples

 #### Synopsis
- Manages Gateway for the VXLAN Network
+ Manages gateway for the VXLAN Network

 #### Options